mohansaidinesh/MLDataSetAnalysis/README.md

 # MLDataSetAnalysis
-It helps us to know which algorithm best suits for the DataSet in MachineLearning
+### For a input dataset this will analyze which algorithm works better